Options of care during pregnancy

 You may choose to remain with your regular GP for a period of time during your pregnancy.
 Many GPs provide early pregnancy care but do not attend your birth.
 This enables you to continue seeing your family doctor, who you already know and trust, during your pregnancy, and this may be more convenient for you.
 Your GP in consultation with the hospital doctors and midwives will determine the best model for your ongoing care.
 For hospital based models of care (ie Obstetric or midwife led) you will need to transfer your care by the 24th week of your pregnancy.
 You will also still need to come to the maternity unit for a Booking-in visit

-Specialist Obstetric Care at Manning Hospital Antenatal Clinic
+Specialist Obstetric Care at Armidale Hospital Antenatal Clinic

 Specialist Obstetricians are best able to care for women who have pregnancies complicated by: